hana-4/IMLE_GAN/README.md

 ## Sample Outputs

-Below are randomly drawn samples from the trained IMLE‑GAN on Stacked MNIST:
+Below are randomly drawn samples from the IMLE‑GAN trained for 50 epochs on Stacked MNIST:

 ![IMLE-GAN Samples](sample_imle_gan.png)